 As tourism in Middle East grows, UNWTO is expanding its presence in the region.
 A first Regional Office in the Middle East, located in Saudi Arabia, will bring UNWTO closer to its Members and serve as a hub for tourism education and skills development.
 The Regional Office will also serve as a leading hub for advancing tourism’s potential for rural development and creating opportunity outside of big cities.

-UNWTO’s programme of activities in the Middle East is built around the following five strategic objectives, which are all closely linked to the Sustainable Development Goals (SDGs) and in line with the core UNWTO priorities:
+The UNWTO Regional Department for the Middle East is built around the following five strategic objectives, which are all closely linked to the Sustainable Development Goals (SDGs) and in line with the core UNWTO priorities:

 - Boost competitiveness by promoting accessibility and innovation;